-- The minimum density target within each Centre will be the minimum density target are identified in Table 3 of Part 2.1 of Brampton Plan.
-Secondary Plans will allocate the minimum density target within the boundaries of each Centre. - 22.2.182.2.3.17 Each Urban Centre and Town Centre will have be subject to a Secondary Plan that will: - .aa.
-Achieve a minimum combined gross density target of jobs and people per hectare for each Centre as established in Table 3 of Part 2.1. - .bb.
-SetsSet out the local vision, goals and a development framework consistent with this Plan. - Establish goals and policies for managing change and creating transit-supportive mixed-use areas that are tailored for each Centre, considering the Centre's relationship to Downtownother Centres, surrounding Neighbourhoods, and the rest of the City and Region. - .dd.
-Set out the location, mix and intensity of land uses within the Centre and supports walkable, connected neighbourhoods. - Support growth within the Centre and provide sensitive transition in scale, density and form to adjacent stable Neighbourhoods within and outside of the Centre by establishing boundaries for the development area and providing policies for appropriate transition in scale, density and form. - .ff.
-Identify how existing retail centres, if any, within Town Centres will gradually redevelop into complete communities. - -gg.
-Assess the supply of local parks and open spaces within the Centre, and enhance existing parkland, through parkland dedication policies to meet the needs of the existing and future population. - Assess the adequacy of existing community services and facilities and develop and implement a strategy for the timely provision of these services and facilities, in the form of Community Hubs, where appropriate to meet the needs of a growing population in accordance with the Implementation policies of Chapter 3.
+- 2.2.3.16 The minimum density targets within each Centre are identified in Table 3 of Part 2.1 of Brampton Plan.
+Secondary Plans will allocate the minimum density target within the boundaries of each Centre. - 2.2.3.17 Each Urban Centre and Town Centre will be subject to a Secondary Plan that will: - a.
+Achieve a minimum combined gross density target of jobs and people per hectare for as established in Table 3 of Part 2.1. - b.
+Set out the local vision, goals and a development framework consistent with this Plan. - c.
+Establish goals and policies for managing change and creating transit-supportive mixed-use areas that are tailored for each Centre, considering the Centre's relationship to other Centres, surrounding Neighbourhoods, and the rest of the City and Region. - d.
+Set out the location, mix and intensity of land uses within the Centre and supports walkable, connected neighbourhoods. - e.
+Support growth within the Centre and provide sensitive transition in scale, density and form to adjacent stable Neighbourhoods within and outside of the Centre by establishing boundaries for the development area and providing policies for appropriate transition. - f.
+Identify how existing retail centres will gradually redevelop into complete communities. - g.
+Assess the supply of local parks and open spaces within the Centre, and enhance existing parkland, through parkland dedication policies to meet the needs of the existing and future population. - h.
+Assess the adequacy of existing community services and facilities and develop and implement a strategy for the timely provision of these services and facilities, in the form of Community Hubs, where appropriate to meet the needs of a growing population in accordance with the Implementation policies of Chapter 3.

-- Assess opportunities for energy conservation and distribution, including peak demand reduction, resilience to power disruptions, and smaller-scale local energy solutions that incorporate renewable energy, district energy, combined heat and power or energy storage. - Assess opportunities for green infrastructure including but not limited to tree planting, stormwater management, urban agriculture, and green roofs. - .kk.
-Identify or indicate urban design and suitability objectives, guidelines, and parameters. - Evaluate the transportation system, including any opportunities to retrofit the existing network to accommodate a fine grain street network, and active transportation network. - Evaluate Infrastructure capacity (infrastructure servicing, and staging and sequencing, which conform to City and Region infrastructure plans). - n.
+- Assess opportunities for energy conservation and distribution, including peak demand reduction, resilience to power disruptions, and smaller-scale local energy solutions that incorporate renewable energy, district energy, combined heat and power or energy storage. - j.
+Assess opportunities for green infrastructure including but not limited to tree planting, stormwater management, urban agriculture, and green roofs. - k.
+Identify or indicate urban design and sustainability objectives, guidelines, and parameters. - I. Evaluate the transportation system, including any opportunities to retrofit the existing network to accommodate a fine grain street network, and active transportation network. - m.
+Evaluate Infrastructure capacity (infrastructure servicing, and staging and sequencing, which conform to City and Region infrastructure plans). - n.
 Evaluate cultural heritage resources. - o.
 Evaluate the natural heritage system;